We know it's hard to accept that the holidays aren't far away. But in this case, it pays to plan ahead.

 It’s an unexpected but welcome change: We’re seeing rare cheap flights – especially to Europe – over Christmas, New Year’s, and other holidays at the same low prices we’ve been seeing for summer and fall.
 That’s a big change, as airlines typically jack up prices during these high-demand holidays when they know travelers are willing to fork over more.

-And these cheap holiday fares aren’t just from major hubs.
-We’re finding nationwide flash sales to several European cities from the low $400s roundtrip:
+And these cheap holiday fares aren't just to one or two cities.
+We're finding flash sales to several European cities from the low $297 roundtrip:

 Nonstop Delta flights to Europe for Christmas and New Year's for $500?
 You can hardly get a last-minute ticket to your hometown for the holidays for that price!